radian-software/kalyn/README.md

 * `Monad IO`
     * `pure :: IO a`
     * `>>= :: Func (IO a) (Func a (IO b)) (IO b)`

+## Data representation

+All data types use a "boxed" representation in memory.
+This means that every data type is stored as a single word.
+(As Kalyn supports only 64-bit systems, the term "word" means 64 bits or equivalently eight bytes.)
+If a data type fits into a single word, objects of that type are stored as is.
+Otherwise, an object is stored as a pointer to a heap-allocated region of memory containing the object's data.
+Each field in the object's data is one word; if a field contains an object that does not fit into a single word, then that object is again stored as a pointer.

+* Integers are stored as a single word.
+* Functions start with a pointer to the absolute address in memory of the code for the function.
+Then they have one word for each lexical variable in the closure of the function, preceded by a word indicating the number of these fields.
+All functions are single-argument in the runtime; a multiple-argument lambdas is really just a single-argument lambda whose closure has N variables and whose code returns a new single-argument lambda whose closure has N+1 variables.
+* User-defined ADTs have a header word whose value as an integer indicates which of the data constructors is in use, indexed from zero.
+If there is only one data constructor then this word is omitted.
+After the header comes one word for each field for the relevant data constructor.
+Note that this means that wrapping an integer in a single-constructor ADT will not incur any overhead.
+* The IO monad is just a pointer to a function that performs the IO action and then returns a value of the type parameterizing the monad.

+Note that knowing the compile-time type of an object guarantees that you know its size and memory layout.